Păstorel Teodoreanu: World War II and communist takeover

-By then, Romania, under Conducător Ion Antonescu, became an ally of Nazi Germany.
+Returning to Bucharest, Păstorel stayed at Carlton Tower, until the building was destroyed in the November 10 earthquake; for a while, Teodoreanu himself was presumed dead.
+Shortly after, Romania, under Conducător Ion Antonescu, became an ally of Nazi Germany.
 In summer 1941, the country joined in the German attack on the Soviet Union (Operation Barbarossa).
 Teodoreanu took employment as an Antonescu regime propagandist, publishing, in the newspaper Universul, a panegyric dedicated to pilot Horia Agarici. Țara newspaper of Sibiu hosted his scathing anti-communist poem, Scrisoare lui Stalin ("A Letter to Stalin").
 His brother and sister in law followed the same line, the former with novels which had anti-Soviet content.
+In one other context, Păstorel defended his colleague Lesnea, who was publishing translations from Sergei Yesenin and was therefore accused of being a communist.

-A second edition of Bercu Leibovici came out in 1942, followed in 1934 by a reprint of Caiet.
-Still living in Bucharest, Teodoreanu kept company with Jurgea-Negrilești.
+In November 1941, the National Theater Iași hosted dramatized stories by Caragiale and Păstorel's commentaries, put together into a single play by Aurel Ion Maican.
+A second edition of Bercu Leibovici came out in 1942, followed in 1943 by a reprint of Caiet.
+Inhabiting a semi-basement in Dorobanți, Teodoreanu kept company with Jurgea-Negrilești.
 According to the latter, Păstorel had friendly contacts with novelist Paul Morand, who was the diplomatic representative of Vichy France in Bucharest.
 The story shows a high-strung Teodoreanu, who defied wartime restriction to obtain a bowler hat and gloves, and dressed up for one of Morand's house-parties.
+One of his stories was used for a variety show which opened in July 1943 at Colorado Theater, Bucharest.
+In December, the author was scheduled to go on a literary tour of Odesa, in the Romanian-held Transnistria Governorate, but never showed up for his train (allegedly, because he was "comatose" drunk).
 In mid-1944, at the peak of Allied bombing raids, Teodoreanu had taken refuge in Budești, a rural commune south of the capital.
 He was joined there by Maria Tănase and her husband of the time.
+In late June, he accompanied General Ioan Rășcanu to Oltenița, for a festival commemorating Romania's national poet, Mihai Eminescu.